|Family History Site Notes

 provide a consistent English character set.
 While this also

-avoided in data because search input from most keyboards does not easily
+avoided in fact data because search input from most keyboards does not easily

-allow European characters.
+allow such characters.
 Such characters may appear in

 - Each citation contains all text with family related data.
 The